njwest/Electron-FOREX/README.md

 2. Add your own Polygon.io NATS API token to `/app/components/Home.js`
 3. Run `npm run dev` to run a development build.
 4. Run `npm run package` to package this app for your current platform.
-5. Run `npm run package-all` to package this app for all platforms (after consulting the [multi-platform build docs](https://www.electron.build/multi-platform-build))
+5. Run `npm run package-all` to package this app for all platforms (after consulting the [Electron multi-platform build docs](https://www.electron.build/multi-platform-build))

 ### About